dpb85/RNAseq-Project/MasterNotes.md

 Circle back to og goals

-Albicans, few genes have introns, so can use contiguous alignment

 Questions: need the fastqc html?
 Or even link to it?

-Add names of intermediate files but don't need to add them yoruself vitamin metabolism in canida after trim, worked with SE htseq counts all alignments
+"Add names of intermediate files but don't need to add them yoruself" -- which files?

+Albicans, few genes have introns, so can use contiguous alignment

+vitamin metabolism in canida
+after trim, worked with SE
+htseq counts all alignments